-Most courses are offered at degree level, but there is also an Access to Christian Theology course and a Certificate of Higher Education (Cert HE) in Tourist Guiding (North Highlands).
-There is the opportunity to study Postgraduate research degrees.
+Most courses are offered at degree level, but there is also an Access to Christian Theology course.
+There is the opportunity to study postgraduate research degrees.

-In addition to theology, there are degrees available in a range of other subjects including, archaeology, history, literature, politics, Scottish history and cultural studies, sociology and sustainable development.
+In addition to theology, there are degrees available in a range of other subjects including archaeology, history, literature, politics, Scottish history and cultural studies, and sociology.

 The college library is well equipped and contains several special collections, with both print and digital resources available.